Thanks for stopping by. You are currently logged in as a Guest

 To join our euchre community, please Register or Log in

 By using an endplay strategy, you have the best chance of making your point.
 Due to the randomness of card distribution, there will always be a hand that should have worked but didn't.
-Conversely there will hands that little chance of success yet ends up making a point.
+Conversely, there will be hands that little chance of success yet ends up making a point.
 You're never really sure of the outcome until you try.

 The consequences of not using an endplay and being euchred could mean two points for your opponents.